CarletonComputerScienceSociety/website/content/volunteer/_index.md

 These positions require a commitment of a full semester.
 Coordinator positions change depending on the needs determined by the leadership team.

+### 👕 Merchandise Coordinator

+Handle the design and distribution of merchandise including clothing, stickers, pins, and anything else you feel would interest the student body.

 ### 🛋️ Lounge Coordinator

 Oversee the operation of the CCSS lounge, ensuring it's a welcoming space for all students, that our office schedule is maintained, and that our lounge services are running smoothly.